BochilGaming/games-wabot/README.md

 pass mongodb url or cloud url to connect to database, by the default it will connect to database.json

+### `--singleauth`

+you can convert single file auth to multiple file auth using this argument, it will convert if you have single file auth and folder multi auth is empty (creds.json is not exist)

 ---------

 ## FAQ
-- How to send button image?
+### How to send button image?
 ```js
 // Syntax
 conn.sendButton(